alantippins/agentic-ux-patterns/README.md

 Action: Offer control modes: "always ask", "ask once", or "auto".

 🔍 Example: Auto-Ordering Assistant (Fictional)
-Users toggle autonomy from suggest → approve → auto-submit.
-Autonomy level is visible and changeable.
+Users could toggle autonomy from suggest → approve → auto-submit.
+Autonomy level is visible and changeable at any point.

 ### 7. Use memory responsibly (New)
 Rule: Personalization should serve the task and not overreach into the user's data or behavior in unexpected ways.